otrv4/otrv4/otrv4.md

 If the state is `ENCRYPTED_MESSAGES`:

-   * If this Auth-R message is the same the one you received earlier (when you send an Auth-I message):
+   * If this Auth-R message is the same one you received earlier:
      * Retransmit your Auth-I Message.
    * Otherwise:
      * Ignore the message.